Updated Guidance - 11 January 2021

 Each class will be able to use half the playground and will have its own basket of equipment to play with.
 They will not be able to use other classes’ equipment.

-We will not be operating the tuckshop but the infant free fruit scheme will be running again in September (children in Pipits and Kingfishers).
+The infant free fruit scheme will be running (children in Pipits and Kingfishers).
 Older children are welcome to bring a piece of fruit from home to eat at playtime.

 At lunchtimes children will have their lunch in their own classrooms; the serving of food and time to play will be staggered.